What Makes for an Effective Leader?

 There are several theories proposing how leaders are able to achieve self-mastery.
 Two of the popular ones posit that, first, leadership is function of one’s maturity level (Dotlich et al., 2006).
 The other suggests that, one’s development as a leader is a result of age and experience gathered in different life stages (Gulle´n and Ibarra, 2010).
 Although different, all these theories have one thing in common: they posit that as one develops in life and in the leadership cycle, their ability to handle situations, emotions and people becomes better.
 They are able to rely on their individual adequacy (self-reliance, identity, work orientation), social adequacy (social commitment, openness to change, tolerance) and interpersonal adequacy (communication skills, trust, role knowledge) (Ellen Greenberger, 1984) all which are in line with self-mastery.

 According to John W. Thompson, former CEO of Symantec Corporation, leadership is the natural expression of the fully functional personality.
-The fully functional personality of a leader is judged on his ability to learn from experiences and use that knowledge in self-development.
+The fully functional personality of a leader is judged based on his ability to learn from experiences and use that knowledge in self-development.
 A leader in this case should engage in processes where his/her willpower, beliefs, assumptions, values, principles, needs, relational patterns and social strategies are subject to feedback, mirroring and testing (Karp, 2012, p.
 139).

 Floyd Mayweather Jr. arguably the greatest pound for pound boxer of all time, is the perfect example of an athlete leader with self-mastery.
 Floyd was so disciplined in his fighting career that he did nor partake in alcoholic beverages during the course of his career, it is also well known that on his night outs, he used to jog back home as his team followed him in vehicles.
 As Mayweather got older in the sport, and as he transitioned from ‘pretty boy’ to Money-Mayweather, which coincided with him switching his boxing from being attack-oriented to more defensive; to have a longer career, he also took ownership of his image rights and promotion company which was built with values of discipline and commitment.
 And because he was well known for this, his team was able to follow his vision.